-There are different types of furnaces and furnace manufacture but below is the most common steps for a furnace to go through to start.
+There are different types of furnaces and manufacturers, but below are the most common steps for a furnace to go through from start to blowing out hot air.

-While most furnaces will follow the below sequences there may be variations in models and manufacturers.
+While most furnaces will follow the below sequences of steps, there may be variations in models and manufacturers.

 Gas Furnace Sequence of Operation